Cat Claw Clipping

 Trimming your cat’s claws can be a hassle, especially if your cat can’t or won’t sit still for you to get the job done.
 However, it is an essential part of your beloved pet’s grooming, and if left undone, it might cause problems in the future.

-Is it necessary to trim my cat’s nails?
+Is it necessary to trim your cat’s nails?

 Cat claws, like human nails, are constantly growing.
 For outdoor cats, their claws are normally worn down as they climb trees and scratch rough barks.
 The environment acts as a natural trimmer.